GII/emdb/docs/source/how_to_do/work_with_goals.md

-# How to work with Goals
+# How to work with Motivations
 In this section, we are going to explain how to work with the Goal cognitive node in the context of the e-MDB cognitive architecture of the PILLAR Robots project.
-Here you will be able to check how to configure a Goal node or how to interact with it, in order to get its expected behavior.
+Here you will be able to check how to configure robot's motivations either as Goals or Need/Drives node and how to interact with them in order to get the expected behavior.

-## How to configure a Goal node
+## How to configure a standalone Goal node

 If you want to configure the behavior of a Goal node, you can create your own class in the goal.py script.
 The basic methods that must be implemented are the following ones: